 7) Promote sustainable wellness

-The secret to achieving a healthy workforce is to adapt a long-term sustainable lifestyle amongst the employees.
-This is very important when it comes to lifestyle change.
+The secret to achieving a healthy workforce is to adopt a long-term sustainable lifestyle amongst the employees.
+This is very important when it comes to a lifestyle change.
 It could be as simple as imposing an all-veggies or all-fruits day where junk foods and sweets are not allowed.